DieterSteinhauser/project_documentation/sphinx/engineering/condenser_microphone.rst

 .. figure:: fet_mic_images/image006.png
   :align: center

-  Figure 6: Microphone output stage.
+  Microphone output stage.
 A focus on the lowpass filters and the Bipolar BJT’s setup in an emitter follower configuration.

 Power
 ------------------